How to Prepare for Music Competitions and Win

-In this article, I will introduce some of the must-have items that musicians should bring to music competitions, auditions and recitals.
-Additionally, check out some practical tips which will help you perform better with less anxiety.
+In this article, I’ll share essential items every musician should bring to music competitions, auditions, and recitals, no matter their age or skill level.
+You’ll also find some practical tips to help you perform with confidence and less anxiety.

 What to Do Before the Competition